15 Short Inspirational Stories with a Moral [Motivational stories]

 Wealthy merchants and courtiers passed the boulder, barely giving it a second thought.
 A few of them blamed their queen for not keeping the roads clear.
 Yet none stopped to do anything.

-One day, a peasant walked along with a sack of vegetables to sell at market.
+One day, a peasant walked along with a sack of vegetables to sell at the market.

 He stopped, laid these down, and then pushed, tugged, huffed, and heaved the stone away.